gmu-swe/rivulet/README.md

 #### Notes:

-* The plugin will instrument your JVM the first go-round, and store that instrumented jvm in `~/.phosphor-jvm` - if you need to change the sources/sinks etc, you will need to regenerate it (by deleting that directory).
+* The plugin will instrument your JVM the first go-round, and store that instrumented JVM in `~/.phosphor-jvm`.
 If you get `java.lang.RuntimeException: Method code too large!` during the instrumentation, it is probably OK to ignore them for now.
 Similarly, the plugin will cache the instrumented code for projects that you run, generally in the `target/cached-phosphor` directory of that project - a `mvn clean` will blow it away.

-* To play around with it: go into the `integration-test` project and inspect the tests.
+* To play around with RIVULET: go into the `integration-test` project and inspect the tests.
 You will see that when the tests run, they print a "VIOLATION" when a source-sink flow is detected.
 The tests are then rerun.
 During reruns, you will see "CRITICAL VIOLATION" when a source-sink flow is verified.
 If you would like to write and run your own test, the easiest way to do so is to add your test method to an existing test and continue to use the `mvn test` command, perhaps running only the test that you changed, e.g. `mvn -Dtest=DeepSourceTest`.
 The default sources and sinks for integration tests can be found in `maven-extension/src/main/resources/config-files/integration-test/`; additional sources/sinks can be specified as annotations on a test class or test method.

 ## Using RIVULET with Existing Test Suites
 Once RIVULET is installed, it is relatively straightforward to use it to find vulnerabilities in an existing application, provided that that application has an automated test suite that is executed with `mvn test` or `mvn verify`.